Pengerang Integrated Complex to contribute 10-15pc to Petronas Chemicals’ revenue in FY22 | Malay Mail

 “Typically when we start a complex, we will not be running it on full capacity.
 I think this year for the chemical plant, (the production) would be less than one million tonnes, at about 0.7 million tonnes.
 It will not be significant (as a contributor) for 2021,” said Md Arif.

-He said for this year, PCB was unlikely to match the production volume of 10.7 million tonnes per annum it achieved last year due to the number of turnarounds in 2021.
+He said for this year, PCG was unlikely to match the production volume of 10.7 million tonnes per annum it achieved last year due to the number of turnarounds in 2021.

 “We have a slightly heavy turnaround this year involving five of our facilities.
 To meet the same production volume of 10.7 million tonnes would be a stretch for us but it is something we strive for.
 The plan for this year would be (to achieve) close to that number,” said Md Arif.